oracle-livelabs/spatial-graph/spatial-python/prepare-data/prepare-data.md

 ## Task 4: Configure data for spatial operations

 Spatial calculations are an additional key component of this workshop.
-In this task you configure your locations data to utilize the spatial features of Autonomous Database.
+In this task you configure your locations data to utilize the spatial features of Autonomous AI Database.
 The locations table includes longitude/latitude coordinates.
 One option is to create and populate a new column using the native spatial data type.
-While that would work perfectly fine, there is another option that takes advantage of a mainstream Oracle Database feature called "function based indexing".
+While that would work perfectly fine, there is another option that takes advantage of a mainstream Oracle AI Database feature called "function based indexing".
 This approach allows for all of the capability associated with creating a new spatial column, but without having to create the column.
 Instead, you create a database function that converts coordinates to a spatial data element, and then create an index on that function.
 Once the function and index are created, all spatial operations behave as if a new spatial column had been created.
 While this is not essential for the small data volume in this workshop, the approach is of great benefit for large scale systems where the overhead of adding a column is significant.

 1. Run the following to create a function that converts longitude/latitude coordinates to Oracle's native spatial data type (i.e. SDO_GEOMETRY, referred to as a "geometry").
 Not only does the function convert coordinates to the native spatial type, but it also converts the coordinates from longitude/latitude to a coordinate system called "world mercator".
 This is the coordinate system expected by Python libraries used in subsequent labs, hence it is convenient to perform this conversion in this function.